rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 These permissions are Rackspace product-specific.
-This is where you manage Produc Access.
+This is where you manage Product Access.
 This guide doe not cover other product permissions.

 There are three Fanatical Support for AWS permissions: